emarock/proxy-pac-proxy/README.md

        rely on application-based authentication

  * The `env` command only displays commands for bash.
-Commands for other shells can be easily derived, but at this point it must be done manually
+Commands for other shells can be easily derived, but at this point that's a job that must be done manually